8 Earth History

 The outermost part of the solar system is known as the Kuiper belt, which is a scattering of rocky and icy bodies.
 Beyond that is the Oort cloud, a zone filled with small and dispersed traces of ices.
 These are the locations where most comets formed and continue to orbit, as objects in both have relatively irregular orbits compared to the rest of the solar system .
 The former ninth planet, Pluto, is located in this region of space.
 Why did the XXVIth General Assembly of the International Astronomical Union strip Pluto’s planetary status?
 In 2005, an object (Eris) more massive than Pluto was discovered, and a decision was made to not include it as a planet, and therefore, exclude Pluto as well.
 Pluto is currently classified as a dwarf planet.
 In 2009, this international body of astronomers decided to narrow the definition of a planet to three criteria: 1) enough mass to have gravitational forces that force it to be rounded, 2) not massive enough to create fusion, and 3) large enough to be in a cleared orbit, free of other planetesimals that should have been incorporated at the time the planet formed.
 Pluto passed the first two parts of the definition, but not the third.

 The geological time scale is a way that geoscientists assign relative age names to events and rocks, separating major events in Earth’s history based on significant changes as recorded in the rocks and fossils.
-The following sections summarizes the most notable events during each major time episode.
+The following sections summarize the most notable events during each major time episode.
 For a breakdown on how these time intervals are chosen and organized, see chapter 7.

 8.3.1 Origin of the Crust

 As the Earth formed, it was incredibly hot from gravitational compression heating (via the Kelvin–Helmholtz mechanism), radioactive decay (which was higher at the start of Earth), and heat from impacts.
 As an aside, the majority of this initial heat (dubbed Original Heat) still exists on Earth today.
 The earliest Earth, chiefly molten material, would have been rounded by the force of gravity, and would have resembled a ball of lava floating in space, with high amounts of volcanism.
-Slowly, the outer part of the Earth cooled and solid slabs of “protocrust” (a crust precursor) from high melting point minerals formed.
+Slowly, the outer part of the Earth cooled and solid slabs of “protocrust” (a crust precursor) from high melting point minerals formed (remember the Bowen’s Reaction Series in Chapter 4).
 They probably were unstable and reabsorbed easily into the liquid magma until further cooling allowed for larger and more numerous fragments to form thin primitive crust.
 It is generally assumed that this crust would be oceanic and mafic in composition, and littered with impacts, much like the Moon’s current crust.
 The exact start of plate tectonics, which presumably would have led to the forming of more felsic (continental) crust, is still under some debate, as is the timing .
-It is reasonable to think that an early Earth had less dense felsic materials floating to the surface and denser mafic and ultramafic materials sinking, with iron and nickel sinking to the center from its density.
+It is reasonable to think that an early Earth had less dense felsic materials floating to the surface and denser mafic and ultramafic materials sinking, with iron and nickel sinking to the center from its greater density.
 Starts of convection, separation of the thin crustal slabs by volcanism, and early forms of plate tectonics are still debated.
 The earth thus differentiated from a homogenous planet into a heterogenous planet with layers of felsic crust, mafic crust, ultramafic mantle, and iron and nickel core, but the details of the modern origins of crust and tectonics is still mysterious.

 8.3.2 Origin of the Moon

 Many ideas have been proposed for the origin of the Moon: The Moon could have been captured from another part of the solar system, the Earth and Moon could have formed in place together, or the Moon could have been ripped out of the early Earth.
 None of these hypotheses explain all of the evidence presented.
 The “best” hypothesis currently is the Giant Impact Hypothesis .
-A hypothetical body about half of Earth’s current size must have shared at least parts of Earth’s orbit and collided, resulting in a violent mixing of both objects.
-Material scattered in the collision eventually coalesced quickly into the Moon.
+A hypothetical body about half of Earth’s current size must have shared at least parts of Earth’s orbit and collided with it, resulting in a violent mixing of both objects.
+Material scattered in the collision eventually coalesced into the Moon.
 The composition of both bodies would have been combined, with more of the splatter material being lower density.
 This may also explain a higher density Earth (with a thicker core) and a lower density Moon.

 Computer simulation of the impact hypothesis for the origin of the Moon (40 seconds).